'MultiVersus' tier list: ranking all 17 characters from best to worst

 - Role: Tank

 The Man Of Steel comes to MultiVersus as a Tank, making him slow, defensive and powerful.
-As another of the free starting characters, he’s a solid choice to take into any match.
+He’s a solid choice to take into any match.
 That said, his slow nature and charge up attacks can leave you wide open if you don’t use them in the right place or right time.
 Superman does have a lot of Armour when doing attacks though (which briefly shields him from damage), and it can be tricky to break through if the timing of your offensive move is just right.

 Whilst he can do a short flying move and is equally viable in the air or on the ground, Superman’s lack of speed means you can be easily punished in the early game if your opponents keep the pressure on.